rfool/relational/README.md

 # relational
-cute schema-aware DRY database layer for PHP, with adaptors for PostgreSQL and MySQL
+minimalistic DRY database abstraction layer for PHP, with adaptors for PostgreSQL and MySQL

 ## Why not PDO ?